Bais Chana Women International

+Overview

 Bais Chana's founding was inspired and motivated by the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson's support of Jewish education for all women.
 In 1971, its first home was opened in the Twin Cities, Minnesota.

 In 1991 the organization began diversifying its program to include shorter retreat segments in locations around the world.

 Women of all ages and little or no formal background in Jewish traditions have taken part in these educational retreats, which include classes, group study, private tutoring and mentoring.

 The full class schedule explores life as a Jewish woman, comprising discussion and in-depth study of Hasidic texts, Torah, prayer, Bible commentary, Midrash, Maimonides, Kabbalah, Talmud and more;

 and incorporating hands-on projects such as challah baking.

 The rotating teaching staff features Bais Chana's co-founder, Rabbi Manis Friedman.

 Under the direction of Mrs. Hinda Leah Sharfstein, Bais Chana is now headquartered in New York and has further expanded to include three annual sessions at an array of venues across the United States, including learning retreats for couples, the Snorkel and Study Program, and The Jewish Un-Camp.